jupyter/nbclient/docs/index.rst

 Origins
 -------

-This library used to be part of `nbconvert <https://nbconvert.readthedocs.io/en/latest/>`_ and was extracted into its own library for easier updating and importing by downstream libraries and applications.
+This library used to be part of `nbconvert <https://nbconvert.readthedocs.io/en/latest/>`_ and was extracted into its ownlibrary for easier updating and importing by downstream libraries and applications.

 Python Version Support
 ----------------------